AliesTaha/BareNeuralNetwork/README.md

 dL_i/dz_ik = y_hat_ik - y_ik

+THIS IS INSANE.
+THIS IS LITERALLY INSANE.
+ALL THAT WORK WE DID, WAS FOR NOTHING, no I'm just kidding.
+But really, given that the softmax activation function is literally stuck to the categorical cross entropy loss, just combine the 2 layers, and the derivative with respect to the straight z outputs of the neurons in backprop is just y_pred-y_true.
+Boom.
+Multiple times faster to compute.
+Literally so easy.

 ## Acknowledgments

 This project is inspired by the book Neural Networks from Scratch in Python by Harrison Kinsley and Daniel Kukieła.
 Their work provided a foundational understanding and motivated the development of this hands-on implementation.
 The math intuition would not have been possible without the great work of 3B1B.